Healthy Homes Assessment Titahi Bay

 Home Assessments Titahi Bay for Rental Properties

-• Does the subfloor space insulated and is a ground waterproofing barrier?
+• Is the sub floor space insulated and is a ground waterproofing barrier?

 • Does the ceiling insulation require to be topped up or replaced?

-• Can the unit heat up sufficient capacity?
+• Can the unit heat up enough capacity?

-• Do you have enough drainage? the draught is stopped?
+• Do you have enough drainage? draught stopping?

 • Does the house has enough ventilation, including extractor fans?